Darakhsh1999/Road-Segmentation-Tool/README.md

 ## Tool to create binary labels of FPV road/street videos

 User creates closed polygons using linear, quadratic and cubic splines to segment the road surface from the background.
+The main window runs an event loop that parses mouse callbacks and key-presses to perform different actions.

 ---

-** Example **
+**Example**

 ![im1](https://i.imgur.com/GyGIfn8.png)